 Without a doubt, the cell therapy industry is coming of age.
 In addition to growing numbers of cell therapy clinical trials, numerous cell therapy products have been approved by regulatory agencies worldwide and 150+ cell therapy companies are competing within the global marketplace.
-These metrics are extremely important, because they indicate that the market for cell therapy products is expanding.
+These metrics are extremely important because they indicate that the market for cell therapy products is expanding.

 However, one of the most telling trends within the industry is a growing interest among “big pharma” in cell therapy companies.

-At first the trend was subtle, but the tide has swelled as CAR-T therapies have reached the marketplace and created a “craze” for promising CAR-T product candidates.
+At first, the trend was subtle, but the tide has swelled as CAR-T therapies have reached the marketplace and created a craze for promising CAR-T product candidates.

-Of course, there have also been more than a dozen CAR-T deals between pharmaceutical companies and academic institutions, with the best known being the partnership between Novartis and the University of Pennsylvania (UPenn).
+There have also been more than a dozen CAR-T deals between pharmaceutical companies and academic institutions, with the best known being the partnership between Novartis and the University of Pennsylvania (UPenn).
 In August 2017, the U.S. FDA announced that Kymriah™ would be the first CAR-T cell therapy to be approved in the U.S., an accomplishment that resulted from a 5-year collaboration between UPenn and Novartis.

 However, this deal-making isn’t limited to CAR-T cell therapy deals.
 A full review of “big pharma” investment into cell therapy companies is explored below.